user18130814200115-2/userslariza/README.md

 to open the link in firefox, though you probably want to make a selection menu with something like dmenu
 ```
    #!/bin/sh
-   echo "firefox\nvhromium\nmpv\nyoutube-dl" | dmenu | xargs lariza $1
+   echo "firefox\nvhromium\nmpv\nyoutube-dl" | dmenu | xargs cgull $1
 ```

 For each of these examples, one should remember that the scripts are just that, **examples**.
-Primarily, they do not check if the user actually selects anything, thus always opening a new tab on lariza even if no bookmark or history-url was selected.
+Primarily, they do not check if the user actually selects anything, thus always opening a new tab on cgull even if no bookmark or history-url was selected.

 Better examples can be found under `user-scripts/`